Thorium Hydride SDS

 10. DISPOSAL CONSIDERATIONS

-Waste from residues/unused products: Waste disposal must be in accordance with appropriate Federal, State, and local regulations.
+Waste from residues/unused products: Waste disposal must be following appropriate Federal, State, and local regulations.
 This product, if unaltered by use, may be disposed of by treatment at a permitted facility or as advised by your local hazardous waste regulatory authority.
 Residue from fires extinguished with this material may be hazardous.

 11. TRANSPORTATION